 - Canada – ca.anonymousvpn.biz – P2P Enabled

 - Lithuania – lt.anonymousvpn.biz – P2P Enabled

 As you can see, not only do they provide you with the location of the server, you’re also offered some extra details, such as the server’s address and whether it supports P2P file sharing or not.
 As a matter of fact, currently they all feature support for P2P, so we’re good there.
 It’s not an impressive collection of servers since only 25 locations are covered in the whole, wide world.

 However, we respect the fact that the servers’ addresses have been added to the list.
 That way, if your country isn’t VPN-friendly, you can use the address to bypass this limitation and keep using their services without any significant efforts.
 This is a bit of information we believe every VPN service provider should include on their list of servers.
 Kudos for that!

 If you’re an avid VPN hunter like we are, you probably know that, if a VPN service is capable to unlock certain services that are either banned altogether in some countries or not entirely unlocked in others, it’s usually displayed in giant, flashy letters as close as possible to their homepage, if not directly on it.

-Unfortunately, services such as Netflix, Hulu, Amazon Prime Video, BBC iPlayer and the such can’t be unlocked by AnonymousVPN.
-Seems that, so far, anonymity is their greatest strength.
+Unfortunately, services such as Netflix, Hulu, Amazon Prime Video, BBC iPlayer and such can’t be unlocked by AnonymousVPN.
+It seems that, so far, anonymity is their greatest strength.
 But we have more to discuss and tests that wait to be done, so let’s keep our heads cool and not jump to conclusions.

 Torrenting with Anonymous VPN